Navigating Love, Family & Two Careers

 Maintain an experimental approach!
 Remember, changes may need to happen both at work and at home.
 As Amy and Marc progressed in their careers and moved into positions where they began to manage others, you can imagine they had to learn a few things along the way.
 Whether it was Amy creating a job-sharing leadership position, or Marc’s conversation with his boss to collectively combat overwork and overwhelm, both would agree, the journey has been very worthwhile.

 Want to learn how to develop these integration practices so you have time for work, love and play?
-Join our OMG! – Overwhelm Mitigation Group – starting this spring.
+Join one of ThirdPath’s OMG! – Overwhelm Mitigation Groups.